rizwansworld/CatsApplication/README.md

 Decisions:

-- Persistence of favorite cat id to Room database on clicking Heart Icon.
+- Persistence of favorite cat id to **Room** database on clicking Heart Icon.
+- Each item in **LazyColumn** is independently observing the favorites database through LiveData in **FavoritesViewModel**
+- Architecture:
+  - The Repository class has three dependencies injected.
+  - Each dependency can be mocked separately and the repository can be tested for appropriate behaviour.
+  - This helps us follow **Dependency Inversion** part of **SOLID** principle.
+  - ApiMapper is an interface that can implemented to customize for each feature API call.
+  - This was done to follow **Open Closed Principle**.
+  - The ApiMapper interface will have reserved implementation of converting Input datatype to Output datatype.
+  - At the same time, the extended class will have the open flexibility of providing how the Input and Output datatype will be converted.